AFTERSCHOOL / FRIDAY PROGRAM

 The staff will be happy to convey messages to students, when necessary, but it is not possible for students to make or receive telephone calls while at ABC.
 Parents are welcome to call or text the program to speak to the designated staff person about questions or concerns regarding their children.

-Daily Snacks
+Daily Snacks and Lunch

 HEALTH POLICY AND IMMUNIZATIONS